Do you know how your medications work? Athletes and beta blockers

 If you are wanting to use a heart rate monitor to guide your workouts, you can consult a doctor to calculate a readjusted target heart rate for you to work to.
 This usually requires a baseline exercise stress test to measure how hard your heart pumps while taking beta blockers.

-Alternatively, you can use a Rate of Perceived Exertion (RPE) scale, which uses your judgement of how hard you are exercising (based on effort, breathlessness and fatigue).
+Alternatively, you can use a Rate of Perceived Exertion (RPE) scale, which uses your own judgement of how hard you are exercising (based on your sense of effort, breathlessness, and fatigue).
 With an RPE scale, you can learn to regulate your effort to gain maximum benefit from your workout.

-One rule of thumb: If you can't talk while exercising, you are probably overdoing it .
+One rule of thumb: If you can't talk while exercising, you are probably extending yourself beyond working out simply for fitness.

 Change your warm up strategy

-A longer and more gradual warm up and cool down are advised for athletes on beta blockers, to minimize medication side effects.
+Longer and more gradual warm-up and cool-down sessions are advised for athletes on beta blockers, to minimise medication side effects.

 Posted by slowmo, May 2012, at Marathon Swimmers Forum: "Yes, I was getting ready for the sears stair climb ended up on a beta blocker and went from running 2,000 to 3,000 steps down to 700 during my workouts.
 The drug acts like a throttle so what I learned was to take my meds after my workouts, this way I hit the 23hr mark of it being in my system which let me workout at higher rate if that makes sense."